Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
 -- 12) Display the country and the city with the highest number of museums.
-Output to separate columns to mention the country and city.
-If there are multiple value, separate them with comma.
+Output two separate columns to mention the country and city.
+If there are multiple values, separate them with commas.
 SELECT * FROM [Paintings].[dbo].[museum]

 WITH cte_country AS